symfony-cmf/symfony-cmf-docs/bundles/seo/configuration.rst

 Configuration Reference
 =======================

-The SeoBundle can be configured under the ``cmf_seo`` key in your application configuration.
-When using XML, you can use the ``http://cmf.symfony.com/schema/dic/seo`` namespace.
+The SeoBundle is configured under the ``cmf_seo`` key in your application configuration.
+When using XML, use the ``http://cmf.symfony.com/schema/dic/seo`` namespace.

 Configuration